• 2010 EAGL Coach of the Year

 Galvin’s successes have been recognized with five EAGL coach of the year honors and three Southeast regional coach of the year awards.
 Most recently, he was the 2010 EAGL Coach of the Year after leading the Tar Heels to a come-from-behind victory at the championship meet.

 Tar Heel gymnasts have had their share of success in the arena as well.
 Courtney Bumpers, a 2006 graduate, achieved the ultimate individual honor in 2005 - winning floor exercise at the NCAA championships with a perfect score of 10.0.
 It was the second straight floor exercise national crown for Bumpers, who also earned All-America honors in 2003 with a fourth place finish on balance beam.
 Christine Robella earned All-America honors in 2006 on floor exercise.
 It was her first All-America honor and the fourth in Carolina history.
 Several gymnasts have won individual league honors in Galvin’s tenure.
 Christine Nguyen was a three-time EAGL Gymnast of the Year honoree from 2008-10.
 Kara Wright, one of Carolina’s top 10 all-around performers, was the 2010 EAGL Scholar-Athlete of the Year.
 In 2011, Morgan Evans captured the all-around title at the NCAA regional.
 In 2013, Elizabeth Durkac was named the league’s top gymnast at the conference banquet held in Chapel Hill.
-And just last year, Haley Watts was named the league's Senior of the Year.
+In 2014, Haley Watts was named the league's Senior of the Year.

 Those are just a few of the recent success stories that have dotted Galvin’s coaching resume.
 He has a long history of success at Carolina.
 In his first year as head coach in 1982, he guided the Tar Heels to a fourth place finish at the Southeast Regional.
 His 1985 and 1986 teams both finished third at the meet after placing first in the Atlantic Coast Conference.